HehBot/layer2simulator/problem_statement.md

 ```
 make -j
 ```
 This creates an executable `bin/main`.
+To run the simulation using
+ - node type `naive` (can be one of `naive`, `blaster`, or `dvr`) and files
-To run the simulation using `file.netspec` (containing description of the network) and `file.msgs` (containing list of segments to be sent and UP/DOWN instructions)
+ - `file.netspec` (containing description of the network) and
+ - `file.msgs` (containing list of segments to be sent and UP/DOWN instructions),
 ```
-./bin/main file.netspec file.msgs
+./bin/main naive file.netspec file.msgs
 ```
 To enable nodewise logging (i.e. the `log` function of the `Node` class, refer to `src/node_impl/naive.cc` for usage)
 ```
-./bin/main file.netspec file.msgs --log
+./bin/main naive file.netspec file.msgs --log
 ```
+> Advice: Do not use `std::cout` for debugging from inside a node; this won't give helpful output since the simulator is multi-threaded and the output will be all mixed up.

 To run the simulation with the aforementioned `delay` as 10ms (default 50ms)
 ```
-./bin/main file.netspec file.msgs --delay 10
+./bin/main naive file.netspec file.msgs --delay 10
 ```
 ## Submission Instructions
 Submit the files `src/node_impl/dvr.cc` and `src/node_impl/dvr.h` along with a `README.md` markdown explaining your protocol in the following directory structure: